 The Lemosho route features campsites renowned for offering some of the most breathtaking sunrises and sunsets on Kilimanjaro.

 If you’re short on time or working with a limited budget, consider exploring the Kilimanjaro region with a few extra activities.
-You could visit a Maasai village to learn about their fascinating culture, enjoy coffee tasting at a local farm, or unwind in the soothing waters of Kikuletwa Hot Springs.
+You could visit a Maasai village to learn about their fascinating culture, enjoy a coffee tasting at a local farm, or unwind in the soothing waters of Kikuletwa Hot Springs.
 These experiences add a unique touch to your adventure!

 Head of written content